Beaches in Playa Del Carmen that normally get less seaweed

 Beach area between Punta Esmeralda and Marea Azul

 This is a more natural stretch of beach where there are no hotels.
 The only access point is the long beach access road at Punta Esmeralda.
 This area is popular with local families on the weekend.
-There is one beach club and restaurant at the very tip of the beach access road.
-This is called the Cocoa Beach Club.
-You can read more about this place in our article.

 Going north up the beach there are remote stretched of beach where mainly locals go on the weekends.
 Some parts of this beach are rocky and others are good areas for swimming.
 We give this a Level 2 rating on our seaweed scale.